scribe-security/gatekeeper-valint/README.md

     --set enableExternalData=true \
     --set controllerManager.dnsPolicy=ClusterFirst,audit.dnsPolicy=ClusterFirst \
     --set validatingWebhookTimeoutSeconds=30 \
-    --version 3.10.0
 ```

-_Note: This repository is currently only working with Gatekeeper 3.10 and the `externalData` feature in `alpha`.
-There is an open issue to track the support of Gatekeeper 3.11 and `externalData` feature in `beta`: https://github.com/scribe-security/gatekeeper-valint/issues/20._
+### Generate TLS certificate and key for the provider
+Gatekeeper enforces TLS when communicating with the provider, so certificates must be provided.

+To generate new certificates, use the script:
+- `scripts/generate-tls-cert.sh`

+This will create CA and certificate files in `certs` directory.
+Copy the contents of `tls.crt` and `tls.key` to the corresponding field in `manifest/certs.yaml`.

+Base64 encode the CA certificate and update the `caBundle` field in `policy/provider.yaml` with the resulting value.

+`cat ca.crt | base64 | tr -d '\n'`

 ### Installing Valint Gatekeeper provider

 - `kubectl apply -f manifest`

 - `kubectl apply -f policy/provider.yaml`
-  - > Update `url` if it's not `http://gatekeeper-valint.gatekeeper-valint:8090` (default)
+  - > Update `url` if it's not `https://gatekeeper-valint.gatekeeper-valint:8090` (default)

 - `kubectl apply -f policy/template.yaml`